 Tip #6: Why You Need a Smart Chip Credit Card for Travel

-If you’re planning an international trip to Europe, Asia, or even Mexico, you should consider having a card with a smart chip.
-These cards have been around for years overseas.
-More merchants are accepting smart chip cards only, and are refusing to accept the cards with a magnetic strip (yep, the ones we use in the U.S.).
+If you’re planning an international trip to Europe, Asia, or even Mexico, make sure you bring a card with a smart chip.
+Most merchants are accepting smart chip cards only, and are refusing to accept the cards with a magnetic strip.

 Tip #7: Find a Friend!
 Tell Your Family!